-The imbalances between different local areas turn out to be a source of potential conflict, and even of abandonment.
+The imbalances between different areas within the same territory turn out to be a source of potential conflict, and even of abandonment.
 The role of the so-called "top destinations" which can count on a well-established and positive image in the market and on high tourist demand, is key to attract visitors to the region, since it is impossible to choose something that you do not know.
 However, they should not work as areas of absorption but rather as "radiating hubs" to promote greater knowledge and appreciation of the surrounding area.
-Plans for local cooperation in this direction are to be encouraged in every way.
+Plans for territorial cooperation in this direction are to be encouraged in every way.